sraikund16/torch-release-notes/2.8.0/done/result_onnx.md

 #### ONNX operators as native PyTorch ops ([#156431](https://github.com/pytorch/pytorch/pull/156431), [#156367](https://github.com/pytorch/pytorch/pull/156367), [#154745](https://github.com/pytorch/pytorch/pull/154745))

 You can now use the ONNX operators `Attention-23` and `RotaryEmbedding-23` as native PyTorch operators in your nn.Module, which will be converted directly in the exported ONNX models.
-You can use them in your forward functions like so:
+You can use them in your `forward` methods like so:

 ```py
 def forward(